Aversive racism: Implicit versus explicit racism

 The social and political movements to eliminate racism in society have decreased overt displays of racism, known as explicit racism.
 Explicit racism includes any speech or behaviors that demonstrate a conscious acknowledgement of racist attitudes and beliefs.
 By contrast, implicit racism includes unconscious biases, expectations, or tendencies that exist within an individual, regardless of ill-will or any self-aware prejudices.
-One study found that White Americans usually have a negative experience with an African American, which is usually fear.
-These negative experiences shape the implicit biases of African Americans early in childhood.
-Implicit bias is strengthened by the fact that African Americans are in the outgroup, which further alienates African Americans from White Americans.
-For the most part, fear is what strengthens the implicit racism within an individual.

 The passage of civil rights legislation and socially enforced taboos against explicit racism have served to inhibit direct outward expressions of prejudice against minorities over the last several decades.
 But forms of implicit racism including aversive racism, symbolic racism, and ambivalent prejudice, may have come to replace these overt expressions of prejudice.
 Research has not revealed a downward trend in implicit racism that would mirror the decline of explicit racism.

 Furthermore, implicit racism, when explicit racism is absent or rare, raises new issues.
 When surveyed about their attitudes concerning the racial climate in America, black people and white people had largely different perceptions, with black people viewing racial discrimination as far more impactful on income and education disparities, and being far less satisfied in general with the treatment of minorities in America.
 One explanation for this is that because explicit racism is so much less prevalent, Whites no longer perceive directly the ways that prejudice leaves its mark on American society; minorities, on the other hand, still recognize or feel the implicit racism behind certain interracial interactions.